Sunday, May 29, 2011

 A Sari Affair

 And thus centuries ago, the enduring, lasting proof of a classic Indo-Western fusion was created.
-Yes, I am the Indian counterpart of the Little Black Dress.
-To women who label me as desi, I have outwitted you all in my designer modern avatar.
+Yes, a sari is the Indian counterpart of the Little Black Dress.
+To women who label me it as desi, the dress has outwitted all in it's designer modern avatar.

-But you know, when prima donnas turn up at award functions or memorable events, reveling in the thought of being a woman, they underline the feminine quotient by donning me.
+When prima donnas turn up at award functions or memorable events, reveling in the thought of being a woman, they underline the feminine quotient by donning a sari.
 All of seven yards!
-Yes, because they know that one can never go wrong with a sari.
+Yes, because they know that they can never go wrong with a sari.

 Thursday, May 5, 2011